brentp/slivar/README.md

 ### tsv

-This command is used to convert a filtered and annotated VCF to a TSV (tab-separated value file) for final filtering.
+This command is used to convert a filtered and annotated VCF to a TSV (tab-separated value file) for final examination.
 An example use is:

 ```
 slivar tsv -p $ped \